LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: NA_FEEDBACK_CHOICE

 ``NA_FEEDBACK_CHOICE``    type: ``Integer array of size (0:NSPECIES-1)``    default: ``0``

-    Choice of quantity on which the feedback is computed:
+    |					Choice of quantity on which the feedback is computed:
     |						0: no action
     |						1: local species density (averaged over the rectangle of cells[IX1:IX2,IY1:IY2]).
 Summed over all charge states of that species.
     |						2: local electron density (averaged over the rectangle of cells[IX1:IX2,IY1:IY2]).
     |						3: outer midplane separatrix electron density.
-    |	4: total particle content for that species.
+    |						4: total particle content for that species summed over the rectangle of cells[IX1:IX2,IY1:IY2].
-    |	5: total ion content for that species (not including neutrals).
+    |						5: total ion content for that species (not including neutrals) summed over the rectangle of cells[IX1:IX2,IY1:IY2].
     |						6: neutral particle flux through the core boundary.
     |						7: relative average concentration of this species at the separatrix.
+    |                                                8: relative average concentration of this species averaged over the rectangle of cells[IX1:IX2,IY1:IY2].